dojot/alarm-manager/README.md

 # Alarm Manager Server

-The Alarm Manager Server handle all the alarm notification from dojot modules, receiving then via RabbitMQ and exposes a REST API where the active alarms and their history can be queried by applications interested in this kind of information.
+The Alarm Manager Server handles all the alarm notification from dojot modules, receiving then via RabbitMQ and exposes a REST API where the active alarms and their history can be queried by applications interested in this kind of information.
 It also provides a Websocket where applications can subscribe for notifications regarding alarm namespaces.